Tumi Mor Matho Mor: Soundtrack

 The music soundtrack of Tumi Mur Mathu Mur was composed and penned by Zubeen Garg in his first film as a music director along with his another film Hiya Diya Niya.
+It became one of the first Assamese soundtrack album to be released in Audio CD format.
 The vocals were performed by Zubeen Garg, Jonkie Borthakur, Sagarika, Shanta Uzir and Luna Sonowal.
 The album contains 10 tracks included one bonus track and one hidden track.